 This is a fantastic method to purify water.
-One mature Moringa Oleifera tree can produce around 5,500 seeds per year and it can treat 1.849 gallons (7,000 liters) of water.
+One mature Moringa Oleifera tree can produce around 5,500 seeds per year.
+It can treat 1.849 gallons (7,000 liters) of water.
 It’s understandable why it’s called the tree of life.

 Moringa Oleifera as Healing Aid

 Preliminary studies in animals and humans have shown that this plant (leaves) can prevent and treat diabetes and cardiovascular disease.
 Further studies are conducted to establish doses, the mode of administration and side effects.
 Moringa Oleifera contains plant sterols that prevent the intestinal absorption of cholesterol and thus decreases the amount present in the blood.

 Facial creams containing 3% Moringa Oleifera leaves that were applied twice per day for three months maintained the skin in excellent condition throughout the winter.

-Preliminary research (carried out on animals and in vitro) show that this herb may have beneficial effects against ovarian cancer, but it will take plenty of time before researchers will determine whether moringa is useful or not.
-On the market, there are many remedies containing moringa oleifera and the request for such products is increasing.
+Preliminary research (carried out on animals and in vitro) show that this herb may have beneficial effects against ovarian cancer.
+However, it will take plenty of time before researchers will determine whether moringa is useful or not.
+On the market, there are many remedies containing Moringa Oleifera and the request for such products is increasing.
 When health care is not available during a crisis, knowing how to use this plant for self-healing will prove useful.

 Moringa Oleifera for Oil Production